will1410/presentations/very.very.basic.sql.md

 SQL stands for Structured Query Language.

-A librarian way of thinking about it is that SQL is a controlled vocabulary for asking the database questions.
+One way of thinking about it is that SQL is a controlled vocabulary for asking the database questions.

+A reference librarian analogy would be that SQL is the language you use to ask reference questions to a database.

 ## Q: What does SQL have to do with Koha?